Menu

 4. When heating the milk, be sure to do it very gently, just until it bubbles around the edges.
 Don’t boil it or you risk curdling the milk.

 5. I like to mash up about half of the potatoes with a potato masher.
 That way the soup is thick and creamy, but still has some chunks of potatoes.
-If you prefer a smoother soup, use an immersion blender to blend up more (or all) of the potatoes.
+If you prefer a smoother soup, use an immersion blender {aff link} to blend up more (or all) of the potatoes.

 6. Season with salt and pepper to your taste.
 If you don’t like a lot of salt, start with a bit less than the recipe calls for.
 I recommend using a generous amount of ground black pepper.